andredurao/100-days-of-code/log.md

 **Today's Progress**: Added example 4 from the book.
 Also added a README, This example is just to explain how a middleware is implemented.
 It is not safe to add the password on a parameter via GET, OK.
 But instead of a password check this middleware could check a cookie to verify if a user is logged on the app.

+### Day 7: January 09, 2017

+** Today's Progress**: Added the example 5 from the book.
+This example, although simpler the the fourth, covers two Go concepts: Structs and Encodings